ForgeRock/ping-android-sdk/foundation/oidc/README.md

   <hr/>
 </p>

+# This Module is currently under development, do not apply this module directly to your project.

 `oidc` module provides OIDC client for PingOne and ForgeRock platform.

 The `oidc` module follows the [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) specification and